livioso/smack/README.md

 ## Provision a new device

-I use [balena.io](https://www.balena.io) to manage my fleet of devices.
+I use [balena.io](https://www.balena.io) to manage my fleet of devices which makes it super easy to manage my fleet:

 - Create Balena project.
 - Add balena remote and `git push balena master`.